Why does Your Cat Keep Peeing on Your Bed or Couch?

 While a medical problem is a potential cause, there are many other reasons for this behavior.
 Here we listed a few reasons:

 1. A cat peeing on the bed may have medical issues.

 Cats may avoid using litter boxes due to many serious medical problems.
 If your cat starts to pee on your bed or couch, one of the first things to consider is that your cat may potentially be suffering from a medical condition, such as urinary tract infections, diabetes, arthritis, hormonal imbalances, as well as a host of other painful and serious conditions.

 If your cat starts peeing on your bed and this has not been an issue before, it is worth getting your cat checked over by a veterinarian as soon as possible.
 They can give your cat a thorough examination, and conduct any tests needed to determine whether there is an underlying medical cause for this behavior.

 2. A cat peeing on the bed indicates litter box problems.

 The litter box rule is one per cat.
-Cats peeing on the bed or couch is potentially a problem with the litter box itself.
+Cats peeing on the bed or couch is potentially a problem with the litter box itself (Shop for XL litter scoop).
 Some cats don't like enclosed litter boxes.Some cats won't use a litter box if it is too big or too small, so this is one instance where size does matter.
 And if one litter box doesn't feel right, there needs to be others located throughout the home.

 Location and cat litter will also make the difference between usage and avoidance.
 If you place the litter box in an area where people are constantly walking past, your cat will just don't feel safe using their litter boxes.
 If you use a new brand of cat litter that differs in smell or texture to the litter your cat has become accustomed, then he may also stop using the little box and find somewhere else to pee.
 Besides, cats will refuse to pee in a litter box that is dirty.
 So you must clean it regularly.